bw2/ConfigArgParse/README.md

 [TOML](https://github.com/toml-lang/toml/blob/main/toml.md) parser.
 This config parser can be used to integrate with `pyproject.toml` files.

-Requires installation of [toml](https://pypi.org/project/toml/) for Python versions below 3.11.
+Requires installation of [toml](https://pypi.org/project/toml/) for Python versions below 3.11, and for writing a config file out on any version, since the standard library's `tomllib` can only read.

 Example: